-Trainees divide their time in 3 month blocks at University of Colorado Hospital, Denver Health, and the VA.
+The first year of fellowship is focused on intense clinical training in both hematology and oncology and is a largely inpatient-based experience on hematology and oncology consult services.Trainees divide their time in 3 month blocks at University of Colorado Hospital, Denver Health, and the VA.
 The two blocks at UCH are divided into solid tumor oncology and benign and malignant hematology.
 Fellows learn the science of the diagnosis and treatment of hematologic and oncologic diseases, the art of consultation, and the skills necessary to care for patients with these problems.
 This inpatient training is complemented by weekly outpatient continuity clinic and sub-specialty clinic experience.

-Clinical Investigator Research Track: recommended for those fellows anticipating a career in academic clinical research, and will allow fellows to team with a mentor to grow their clinical research skills.
+Recommended for those fellows anticipating a career in academic clinical research, and will allow fellows to team with a mentor to grow their clinical research skills.

 Designed for fellows interested in a career in clinical practice, and will focus on their clinical training.

-Laboratory Based Research Track: tailored to fellows desiring a laboratory based career and will focus on developing the skills needed for an independent lab career.
+Tailored to fellows desiring a laboratory based career and will focus on developing the skills needed for an independent lab career.

 Designed for fellows interested in specializing in blood cancers.